fnalabs/schema-json-js/README.md

 - implement as instances of a `class` so the schema can be referenced in code
 - fully asynchronous from the ground up
 - small and lightweight with no dependencies
+- universal support for latest browsers and Node.js

 #### Contents
 - [Installing](#installing)